UZANAnthony/maze-gs/README.md

 The character is locked in multi-storey maze.
 The player's goal is to get out of the maze alive.
 Indeed, the player has 3 lives.
-If the player fails the challeneg, he loses a life.
+If the player fails the challenge, he loses a life.